mmiz02/eportfolio/api-security.md

 *Most importantly, follow the Open Worldwide Application Security Project (OWASP) guidelines for securing APIs (What are API security threats?, n.d.).*

 # Code
-The secure implementation example in Python can be donwloaded [here](api.py).
+The secure implementation example in Python can be found [here](api.py).

 # Output
-The following output was received, showing that the code worked:
+The following output was received, showing that the code worked since the IP information was received:
 ```
 {'ip': '134.201.250.155', 'type': 'ipv4', 'continent_code': 'NA', 'continent_name': 'North America', 'country_code': 'US', 'country_name': 'United States', 'region_code': 'CA', 'region_name': 'California', 'city': 'Huntington Beach', 'zip': '92647', 'latitude': 33.70962142944336, 'longitude': -117.99259185791016, 'msa': '31100', 'dma': '803', 'radius': '0', 'ip_routing_type': 'fixed', 'connection_type': 'tx', 'location': {'geoname_id': 5358705, 'capital': 'Washington D.C.', 'languages': [{'code': 'en', 'name': 'English', 'native': 'English'}], 'country_flag': 'https://assets.ipstack.com/flags/us.svg', 'country_flag_emoji': '🇺🇸', 'country_flag_emoji_unicode': 'U+1F1FA U+1F1F8', 'calling_code': '1', 'is_eu': False}}
 ```

 ## Main Takeaways
 - IPstack requires an access key to authenticate requests, meaning only authorised users can query the service.
 This prevents abuse.
 In this example, the key was assigned directly in the code fo demonstration purposes.
-In reality, it shouldbe stored securely in environmental variables or external configuration files.
+In reality, it should be stored securely in environmental variables or external configuration files.
 - HTTPS is enforced and 'verify=True' ensures all requests are encrypted in transit, protecting the API key and the data from interception (ex:MITM attacks).
 - Using 'try/except' with 'resp.raise_forstatus() to handle errors so that errors are noticed instead of the system silently failing.
 - The API returns a JSON object containing the IP address, country, city, latitude, and longitude, which can be stored or analysed, as needed.